Overview of kidney disease in HIV-positive patients

 - Mayo Clinic College of Medicine

 With dramatic improvements in survival and disease progression in the era of combination antiretroviral therapy (ART), complications such as kidney, liver, and cardiac disease have largely replaced opportunistic infections as the leading causes of mortality in the setting of HIV .
-Patients with HIV are at risk for both acute kidney injury (AKI) and chronic kidney disease (CKD) , secondary to medication nephrotoxicity, HIV-associated nephropathy (HIVAN) [3-6], immune complex kidney diseases [6-10], and, less commonly, kidney disease in the setting of thrombotic microangiopathy [11,12].
-In addition, the aging cohort of HIV-positive patients may be at increased risk for kidney disease related to hepatitis B or C virus co-infection [6,13,14] and comorbid or treatment-related diabetes and hypertension.
+Patients with HIV are at risk for both acute kidney injury (AKI) and chronic kidney disease (CKD) secondary to medication nephrotoxicity, HIV-associated nephropathy (HIVAN) [3-6], and immune complex kidney diseases [6-10].
+In addition, the aging cohort of HIV-positive patients is at increased risk for kidney disease related to hepatitis B or C virus co-infection [6,11,12] and comorbid or treatment-related diabetes and hypertension.

 ACUTE KIDNEY INJURY